bandang0/astro_reduce/README.md

 ## Reduction method
 ### Master dark and transmission images
 The _master dark_ for a given exposure time is calculated as the pixel-wise __median__ of all the dark fields of that exposure.
-This allows to eliminate cosmic pixels.
+This allows to eliminate cosmic ray traces.

 #### Dark field interpolation
 In the case where some dark fields are missing, `astro_reduce` can interpolate the available master darks to obtain master darks for all the exposures necessary to reduce the object images.
 This is done by specifying the `--interpolate` option.

-The interpolation is _least-square linear_, i.e. images A and B are determined from the available master dark images such as to __minimize the square error__ on the linear interpolation (master dark) = (exposure time) x A + B.
+The interpolation is _least-square linear_, i.e., two images A and B are determined from the available master dark images such as to __minimize the square error__ on the linear interpolation (master dark) = (exposure time) x A + B.

 Using these A and B, the missing master darks are calculated according to this equation.

 >The FITS files for all the master dark images (deduced from dark fields or interpolated) can be found after reduction in the `tmp` directory under the names `mdark_[exposure].fits`.

 The _master transmission_ image for a given filter is an image which encompasses the relative transmission of each pixel in the optical setup (telescope optics through filter to CCD matrix).
-It is calculated as the __normalized difference__ between the __median__ of all the flat fields for that filter and the master dark image for the corresponding exposure.
+It is calculated for every filter as the __normalized difference__ between the __median__ of all the flat fields for that filter and the master dark image for the corresponding exposure.

 >The FITS files for all the master transmission images (deduced from dark fields or interpolated) can be found after reduction in the `tmp/` directory under the names `mtrans_[filter].fits`.